RealityHertz/Greenhouse-Project/Documentation/Signoffs/Team2-Signoff-Water Level Monitoring Subsystem - Signoff.md

   - When the JSN-SR04T reads a distance that is equal to or less than the target height of 1/3 max, this will flag the PLC system.

 - **Placement and Enclosure**
   - The enclosure will be set up next to the resevoir using a cable gland to transport the wire out.
 Inside the enclosure will be the battery pack and the breadbaord.
-The wire for the senor will then run out and over the resevoir.
-Two wooden dowels will be ziptied toegther with the sensor in between to hold the sesor over the center of the resevoir.
+The wire for the sensor will then run out and over the reservoir.
+Two wooden dowels will be ziptied toegther with the sensor in between to hold the sensor over the center of the reservoir.